unforswearing/dued/README.md

 `dued` is currently available as an Alfred Workflow, Application, Applescript, and OSX System Service/Workflow.
 To use `dued`, clone/fork/download the zip and have fun fulfilling your hearts desires.
 Holler at me if you have questions, compliments, or complaints.
 I accept [issues](https://github.com/unforswearing/dued/issues) and email -- `notes @ theforeverarrow.com`.

 ####dued, what?
 Visit the [dued Help page](https://github.com/unforswearing/dued/blob/master/help.md) for a bit of documentation.
-You can find details about the [origins of this script here](http://scriptogr.am/unforswearing/post/future-dates).
+You can find details about the [pre-dued scripts here](http://scriptogr.am/unforswearing/post/future-dates).